bitcoin/bitcoin/doc/tor.md

 your bitcoind's P2P listen port (8333 by default), and target addresses and ports should be equal to binding address and port for inbound Tor connections (127.0.0.1:8334 by default).

-	-externalip=X   You can tell bitcoin about its publicly reachable address using this option, and this can be a .onion address.
-Given the above configuration, you can find your .onion address in /var/lib/tor/bitcoin-service/hostname.
+	-externalip=X   You can tell bitcoin about its publicly reachable addresses using this option, and this can be an onion address.
+Given the above configuration, you can find your onion address in /var/lib/tor/bitcoin-service/hostname.
 For connections
-	                coming from unroutable addresses (such as 127.0.0.1, where the Tor proxy typically runs), .onion addresses are given preference for your node to advertise itself with.
+	                coming from unroutable addresses (such as 127.0.0.1, where the Tor proxy typically runs), onion addresses are given preference for your node to advertise itself with.

+	                You can set multiple local addresses with -externalip.
+The one that will be rumoured to a particular peer is the most compatible one and also using heuristics, e.g. the address with the most incoming connections, etc.

 	-listen         You'll need to enable listening for incoming connections, as this is off by default behind a proxy.